-Anyway, that five-week break got me thinking about the way we consume alcohol in the UK, and the reasons why.
+Anyway, that five-week break got me thinking about the way we consume alcohol in the UK and the reasons why.
 Current drinking stats paint an ambiguous picture.
-On one hand, we have a study published last month, commissioned by charity Drinkaware, which looked at the drinking habits of 6,000 Brits.
-Worryingly, they reported that 60 percent of the participants "are drinking alcohol in order to cope with the stresses of everyday life".
-It's unclear if those findings can be generalised across society, but according to the NHS, more than 10 million people in England regularly drink "above low risk levels" (classed as consuming more than 14 units a week).
+On one hand, we have a study published last month, commissioned by the charity Drinkaware, which looked at the drinking habits of 6,000 Brits.
+Worryingly, they reported that 60 percent of the participants "are drinking alcohol in order to cope with the stresses of everyday life."
+It's unclear if those findings can be generalized across society, but according to the NHS, more than 10 million people in England regularly drink "above low-risk levels" (classed as consuming more than 14 units a week).

 On the other hand, we recently had Dry January.
 According to research commissioned by the charity Alcohol Concern, 3.1 million people in the UK pledged to take part this year.
-Sales of low-alcohol beer and cider (less than 1.2 percent) soared by 30 percent last year when compared to 2015 – which should come as no huge surprise; you might have noticed both the mammoth marketing campaign from Heineken for its zero alcohol beer, as well as the vast array of non-alcoholic options available in every bar these days.
+Sales of low-alcohol beer and cider (fewer than 1.2 percent) soared by 30 percent last year when compared to 2015—which should come as no huge surprise; you might have noticed both the mammoth marketing campaign from Heineken for its zero-alcohol beer, as well as the vast array of non-alcoholic options available in every bar these days.

-Then we've got Gen-Z, i.e anyone under the age of 21.
-They’re supposedly not really that bothered about getting pissed – figures published by the Office of National Statistics last year concluded that while 7.8 million people in the UK as a whole "binged" on alcohol regularly, for various reasons more than a quarter of 16 to 24-year-olds do not drink at all.
+Then we've got Generation Z, i.e. anyone under the age of 21.
+They’re supposedly not really that concerned with getting drunk—figures published by the Office of National Statistics last year concluded that while 7.8 million people in the UK as a whole "binged" on alcohol regularly, for various reasons more than a quarter of 16- to 24-year-olds do not drink at all.

-Still, many of us plough on, even after telling ourselves we should cut it out, or at least cut right down.
+Still, many of us plow on, even after telling ourselves we should cut it out, or at least cut down.
 Why?
 Because, admittedly, having a drink can be a great way to decompress after a long week.
-But also because of the social aspect: the drug is as ingrained in British culture as Sunday roasts and only ever reluctantly making a doctor's appointment.
-We're a society that, at times, seems to be built around boozy lunches, nightcaps and phrases ("cheeky pint", "hair of the dog") that seem to serve no purpose other than to justify drinking at all hours of the day.
+But also because of the social aspect: The drug is as ingrained in British culture as Sunday roasts and only ever reluctantly making a doctor's appointment.
+We're a society that, at times, seems to be built around boozy lunches, nightcaps, and phrases ("cheeky pint" and "hair of the dog") that seem to serve no purpose other than to justify drinking at all hours of the day.

 I have no idea what it would be like to stop drinking altogether, so I spoke to some people who have done just that, to see how it impacted their social lives.
 Jean Pierre Szajniuk works for Alcoholics Anonymous (AA) and has acted as a sponsor for various people over the years.
 At 54, he’s been sober for 13 years after quitting because he was struggling with addiction.
-"People who stop drinking and start working with the AA programme can live a normal social life," he told me.
-"Personally, I go to Glastonbury; I go to loads of concerts; I go fishing; I go to the theatre."
+"People who stop drinking and start working with the AA program can live a normal social life," he told me.
+"Personally, I go to Glastonbury, to concerts, fishing, and I go to the theater."

-After also quitting drinking 13 years ago, because it gave her migraines, Kate, a 54-year-old journalist, told me she agrees with Szajniuk.
+After also quitting drinking 13 years ago—because it gave her migraines—Kate, a 54-year-old journalist, told me she agrees with Szajniuk.
 "I still have an active social life," she insists.
-"But there are downsides to it: when you go to the pub it’s fine for a while, but if people start getting hammered you’re left behind.
-That’s a bit dull after a while."
+"But there are downsides to it: When you go to the pub, it’s fine for a while, but if people start getting hammered, you’re left behind.
+That gets a bit dull after a while."

 Valerie, a 27-year-old who works in media, went sober three years ago because she found it gave her more energy and better skin.
 "If I go out on a night I tend to go home a bit earlier," she says.
 "Just because it gets to that point when everyone around you is plastered.
 It’s quite a strange experience when you’re not."

-Szajniuk explained that if someone is going to go sober, it's advisable that they initially choose their environment very carefully.
+Szajniuk explained that if people are going to go sober, it's advisable that they initially choose their environment very carefully.
 "If you go to a barber, you will get a haircut," he says.
-"If you stay around people using, the temptation – with the smell of it and things like that – could easily arise."
+"If you stay around people using, the temptation—with the smell of it and things like that—could easily arise."

 "For a real alcoholic, it’s a matter of life or death," Szajniuk adds.
 "So, do you want to live and change, or do you want to die?
 It’s a difficult choice to make."